pjschroeder/pjschroeder.github.io/Consulting.md

 ## Is your organization seeking experienced business or scientific support?

-### No matter what size or stage of an effort, I offer insight and expertise to help clients navigate projects
-### from start to completion.
+### No matter what size or stage of an effort, I offer insight and expertise to help clients navigate projects from start to completion.

+Business support in

 ![Image](/assets/images/ConsultingRE.png)

+**Scientific support services include**
+* Research design
+* Implementation
+* Literature review and meta-analysis
+* Data analysis and visualization
+* Proposal writing
+* Scientific and technical writing